valnub/Framework7-Plugin-Welcomescreen/README.md

 See [demo](https://github.com/valnub/Framework7-Plugin-Welcomescreen/tree/master/demo) directory.
 The demo has the following scripts:

-- yarn start: Starts a http server and serves content from `demo/build`
+- `yarn start` Starts a http server and serves content from `demo/build`
-- yarn build: Creates a new build into the `demo/build` directory
+- `yarn build` Creates a new build into the `demo/build` directory
-- yarn watch: Watches for changes in .js files and runs `yarn build`
+- `yarn watch` Watches for changes in .js files and runs `yarn build`

 I recommend to just run `yarn start` from the demo directory.
 Then open http://127.0.0.1:8080 in your browser.